blahcat/blahcat.github.io/content/2024-01-27-tapping-into-the-potential-of-memory-dump-emulation.md

 ## BochsPwn (Re-)Reloaded?

 [BochsPwn](https://github.com/googleprojectzero/bochspwn) (and [BochsPwn-Reloaded](https://github.com/googleprojectzero/bochspwn-reloaded)) is a project developed by [j00ru](https://twitter.com/j00ru) which leveraged Bochs instrumentation capability to detect (among other things) TOCTOU race conditions in the Windows kernel.
 The brilliance behind that tool can (partially) become relevant again for kernel memory dumps, by simply tracking executions and memory accesses.
-This can be achieved crudly by extending the kernel dump runner we had earlier, and adding a callback for linear memory accesses in `bochscpu` as such:
+This can be achieved crudely by extending the kernel dump runner we had earlier, and adding a callback for linear memory accesses in `bochscpu` as such:

 ```python
 @dataclass